fakihap/KomlayServiceMesh/README.md

 docker build -t pine-valley .
 ```

 #### Load the image into minikube registry
 this step is required since `services.yaml` crd refer to this image to be able to create Deployment(s)

+> you can only do this after a minikube cluster is started

 ```sh
 minikube image load booking-service minikube image load grand-oak